 So here goes, just how important were Oasis?

-Oasis was formed in 1991 in Manchester, originally named The Rain (I guess they were inspired by their surroundings) originally a four-piece with Liam Gallagher, Paul 'Bonehead' Arthurs, Paul 'Guigsy' McGuigan and Tony McCarrol.
-Liam was the last member to join the four-piece and suggested a name change, to Oasis.
-A first gig was pencilled in for August 14th 1991 at the Boardwalk in Manchester.
-A small audience attended the gig, including Noel Gallagher who at the time was working as a roadie for a much bigger Manchester band 'Inspiral Carpets'
+Oasis formed in 1991 in Manchester, originally named The Rain (I guess they were inspired by their surroundings), originally a four-piece with Liam Gallagher, Paul 'Bonehead' Arthurs, Paul 'Guigsy' McGuigan and Tony McCarroll.
+Liam was the last member to join the four-piece and suggested a name change to Oasis.
+A first gig was pencilled in for August 14th 1991, at the Boardwalk in Manchester.
+A small audience attended the gig, including Noel Gallagher, who at the time was working as a roadie for a much bigger Manchester band, 'Inspiral Carpets'

-At first, the band asked Noel to be their manager, but Noel refused happy in his current role with the Inspiral Carpets.
-However he did agree to play and rehearse with the band.
-Noel had a backlog of songs he had been writing for years, quickly the band began to learn them and that became their life for the next two years.
+At first, the band asked Noel to be their manager, but Noel refused, happy in his current role with the Inspiral Carpets.
+However, he did agree to play and rehearse with the band.
+Noel had a backlog of songs he had been writing for years, and quickly the band began to learn them, and that became their life for the next two years.

-Noel wasn't afraid to admit where he was influenced either, he wanted to pay homage to his heroes from T-Rex with 'Cigarettes & Alcohol' to John Lennon with the opening of 'Don't Look Back in Anger' although these songs have nods to the past, they are Oasis songs first and foremost.
+Noel wasn't afraid to admit where he was influenced, either; he wanted to pay homage to his heroes from T-Rex with 'Cigarettes & Alcohol' to John Lennon with the opening of 'Don't Look Back in Anger'.
+Although these songs have nods to the past, they are Oasis songs first and foremost.
 He also helped listeners get into the bands he grew up idolising.
-Oasis made me delve deeper into The Beatles, The Kinks, T-Rex, David Bowie, The La's, The Smiths, The Stone Roses.
+Oasis made me delve deeper into The Beatles, The Kinks, T. Rex, David Bowie, The La's, The Smiths, and The Stone Roses.

 The band's b-side album also called 'The Masterplan' catalogues some of these great b-sides from this era including 'The Masterplan' 'Headshrinker' 'It's Good To Be Free' 'Half the World Away' and 'Fade Away' but misses out some of the hidden gems i.e 'Sad Song' and 'Take Me Away' they simply had too many brilliant b-sides.

-The biggest strength of the band was the two brothers, it also would go on to become the band's biggest flaw.
-With in fighting, on stage antics and missed gigs.
-However at the bands peak, Liam singing those songs that had been written by Noel.
-Everything clicked and it took off all over the world.
+The biggest strength of the band was the two brothers; it also would go on to become the band's biggest flaw.
+With in-fighting, on-stage antics and missed gigs.
+However, at the band's peak, Liam sang those songs that had been written by Noel.
+Everything clicked, and it took off all over the world.

 The sibling rivalry made them human, and although their arguments would be flashed in front of the tabloids, it made them relatable to fans.
 It was different to any other band or artist we had ever had before.
 It still happens today.
 People still care about what the Brothers Gallagher have to say.